WD22 Intelligence Updated April 2026Source: Durham Constabulary Police

 Find Your Specific Street

-You are viewing the macro-level average for the peterlee west ward.
+You are viewing the macro-level average for the Peterlee West ward.
 Enter a specific postcode to get hyper-local street data.

 location_on